gvwilson/sdxpy/src/template/index.md

 ---
 syllabus:
 -   Static site generators create HTML pages from templates, directives, and data.
--   A static site generator must have the same core features as a programming language.
+-   A static site generator has the same core features as a programming language.
--   Programs can use the Visitor pattern to separate traversal of a data structure from operations on its elements.
--   HTML documents are usually represented in memory as trees using the Document Object Model (DOM).
--   The style of code that programmers find easiest to read changes as they become more experienced.
+-   Special-purpose mini-languages quickly become as complex as mainstream languages.
+-   Static methods are a convenient way to group functions together.
 depends:
 -   interp
 -   check